mathcale/should-i-deploy-today-discord-bot/README.md

 # Should I Deploy Today?

-Probably not, but this Discord bot can help you to discover that!
+Probably **no**, but this Discord bot can help you to discover that!

 This is a joke project created for my friends, don't take it too seriously.